 Apply after the hard dough stage (30% or less grain moisture) of wheat and at least 7 days prior to harvest.
-DO NOT apply to wheat grown for seed as a reduction in germination or vigor may occur.
+DO NOT apply to wheat or barley grown for seed, or to malting barley as a reduction in germination or vigor may occur.
 Be aware of the injury potential of glyphosate drift on sensitive plants.